-Social capital can be subdivided in horizontal and vertical social capital1.
+Social capital can be subdivided into horizontal and vertical social capital1.

 - Horizontal social capital describes the relationships that exist among people or groups of equals or near equals.
 Horizontal social capital is about bonding and refers to the relationships children have with their equals such as other classmates

 - Vertical social capital describes the relationships of unequal individuals or groups.
-The inequality is about different types of access to resources and power such as the relationship between a teachers and a child
+The inequality is about different types of access to resources and power such as the relationship between teachers and children

 Social capital can also be subdivided into cognitive and structural social capital1.

-- Structural social capital reflects an individual’s connectedness to a given community (e.g. participation in organisations) For example participation in extracurricular activities, school clubs or after-school centres
+- Structural social capital reflects an individual’s connectedness to a given community (e.g. participation in organizations) For example participation in extracurricular activities, school clubs or after-school centres

 To understand SHE’s definition of social capital the following historical facts can be useful.

-- Bourdieu (1986)2 defined social capital as the capital of social connections, mutual acquaintance and social recognition
+- Bourdieu (1986)2 defined social capital as the capital of social connections, mutual acquaintances, and social recognition

-- Coleman (1988)3 refered to social capital as all those features of the social structure that might facilitate actions of individuals within the social structure itself.
-For instance, parental care may be seen as a social norm that facilitates children’s subsequent activity and success in society; social relationships per se are a form of social capital as they establish obligations, expectations and trustworthiness
+- Coleman (1988)3 referred to social capital as features of the social structure that might facilitate actions of individuals within the social structure itself.
+For instance, parental care may be seen as a social norm that facilitates children’s subsequent activity and success in society; social relationships per se are a form of social capital as they establish obligations, expectations, and trustworthiness

 - Putnam, Leonardi & Nanenetti (1993)4 defined social capital as those “features of social organization, such as trust, norms, and networks that can improve the efficiency of society by facilitating coordinated actions”